Corsets history from 16th C to Victorian and alternative corsets today

 The corset has become affiliated with gothic, alternative, and even glamour photography; for most it brings to mind a tinge of naughtiness.
 This isn’t to say that historically corsets weren’t meant to be sexy, because they most certainly were created to make women more voluptuous looking.

 However, as our views and definition of ‘voluptuous’ has changed, so has the corset.
-Women may forever strive to be better looking, and maybe achieve that perfect dress size, but as we examine the modern corset and find that the lacing and stays of today are for the most part decorative, it may be said that we are slowly realizing that no piece of clothing will ever create the perfect girl.
+As we examine the modern corset and find that the lacing and stays of today are for the most part decorative, it may be said that we are slowly realizing that no piece of clothing will ever create the ‘perfect’ shape.